Best budget telescopes under $500 2024: Great telescopes that won't break the bank

 🔎 Celestron StarSense Explorer DX 130AZ is genuine quality on a budget.
 It offers a fun, easy stargazing experience and is suitable for intermediate and novices alike.
 It also offers a stepping stone for those getting into astrophotography.
 At this price point, you have to nit-pick to find anything negative about it. ★★★★

-In our Celestron StarSense Explorer DX 130AZ review, we wrote in detail as to why this is an excellent telescope for those on a budget.
+In our Celestron StarSense Explorer DX 130AZ review, we explained in detail why this is an excellent budget telescope.
 It's a perfect entry-level choice for new astronomers, and it sports great optics and an impressive aperture.
 But that's just the tip of the iceberg.
-Let's really delve into why the StarSense Explorer DX 130AZ is the best budget telescope under $500.
+Let's delve into why the StarSense Explorer DX 130AZ is the best budget telescope under $500.

 Aperture: A generous 130mm aperture means the StarSense Explorer DX 130AZ can gather a lot of light, resulting in bright and clear images.
 It's great for viewing the moon, sure, but also capable of gazing at further away celestial objects, like star clusters, planets and nebulas.